pydio/pydio-doc-howto/cells_change_default_datasource.md

 [:image-popup:/devops/change_default_ds.png]

-Modify the higlighted part (by default it uses the default datasource `pydiods1`) to your new datasource, in our example `s3common`.
+Modify the higlighted part, `defaults.datasource` attribute value, that is `pydiods1` by default, to your new datasource, in our example `s3common`.

-You must then also update the following properties in the `services` section to use the bucket names you have created for thumbs, versions and binaries implicit DSs:
+Also update the following properties in the `services` section to use the bucket names you have created for the _implicit_ DSs (thumbs, versions and binaries):

-Change these:

 ```json
 ...